High blood pressure puts individuals at a higher risk of stroke, heart attack, chronic kidney disease, heart failure, and even death.

 Job-Related Stress and Hypertension

-According to American Psychological Association, 75 percent of the Americans claim that their job is a significant source of stress.
-The association also says that prolonged workplace stress can adversely affect the workers’ health.
+According to the American Psychological Association, 75 percent of the Americans claim that their job is a significant source of stress.
+The association also says that prolonged workplace stress can adversely affect workers’ health.

-Constant preoccupation with work related responsibilities do not leave enough time for physical activities and leads to erratic eating habits.
+Constant preoccupation with work-related responsibilities do not leave enough time for physical activities and leads to erratic eating habits.
 This can cause weight problems, elevated cholesterol levels, and hypertension.
 Common causes of workplace stress include a hostile work environment, long work hours, low rewards, and others.
 These stressors can increase the risk of heart ailments including heart attacks.
-The risk is particularly high among manual workers and blue collar workers, because they have little control over their work environments.
+The risk is particularly high among manual workers and blue-collar workers because they have little control over their work environments.

 Workers Compensation and High Blood Pressure

 If you suffer from hypertension, and you think that it is a result of your workplace conditions, and you want to claim workers compensation benefits, speak with an experienced workers comp lawyer.
-It may difficult to prove that your job-related stress is the primary cause of your hypertension, and not your lifestyle.
+It may difficult to prove that your job-related stress is the primary cause of your hypertension and not your lifestyle.
 An attorney at the Law Office of James M. Hoffmann would be happy to provide you with a free workers compensation consultation to help you determine if you are entitled to workers compensation benefits for high blood pressure related to your job.